AdrianTejada/insync/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A responsive productivity web application built with React.js.
-My main objective for this project was to ship a web app that included Redux, SCSS, and Framer Motion.
+A simple web application built with React.js.
+My objective for this project was to ship a web app that included Redux, SCSS, and Framer Motion.

 Designed and developed by Adrian Tejadda

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With